CompSci10/introduction-to-html-assignment-wisemanstan123/README.md

 ```
 In the example above, the links to `<p id="top">` and `<h1 id="bottom">` are embedded in an ordered list.
 These links appear in the browser as a numbered list of links.
 This is why we have been adding ids to our divs all along!

-Under the `<h1>` element that says The Brown Bear, create an unordered list with the following three list items:
+Under the `<h1>` element that says William Shakespear, create an unordered list with the following three list items:
 * Top
 * Bottom

-Wrap the text of each list item in the unordered list in an anchor element.
+- [ ] Wrap the text of each list item in the unordered list in an anchor element.
 Each anchor tag should link to the corresponding `<div>` on the page (The `<a>` element that contains the text "Introduction" links to #introduction).